netskopeoss/CSPM-GCP-AutoRemediation/README.md

 ![](.//media/GCP-autoremediation.a6f08a78-7dbe-4ad8-8fe4-182f022272e4.004.png)

-4. In the Service account details section, enter the following details:
+4. In the Service account details section, enter the following details:<br />
    a.
 In the Service account name field, enter the name of the service account ex: cis-1-0-0-1-4-us-east1.
-Please refer “[Name Preferences for Use cases](#_ymmhl6snxvah)” table
+Please refer “[Name Preferences for Use cases](#_ymmhl6snxvah)” table <br />
    b.
 The service account ID mirrors the service account name.
-Optionally, you can edit the service account ID.
+Optionally, you can edit the service account ID.<br />
    c.
-In the Service account description field, enter a short description.
+In the Service account description field, enter a short description.<br />

 ![](.//media/GCP-autoremediation.a6f08a78-7dbe-4ad8-8fe4-182f022272e4.005.png)